fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 >
 > &mdash; Conal Elliot and Paul Hudak, [_Functional Reactive Animation_](http://conal.net/papers/icfp97/)

-Our strategy is to replace instructions with definitions.
+Our goal is to replace instructions with definitions.
-Definitions are expressed as functions, one value being defined as the function of another value.
+The definitions will be expressed as functions, one value being defined as the function of another value.
 The pausable timer is a function of two time-dependent values: connection counts and connection ends.
 To define the timer, we must first define those values.